 The Environmental Enhancement and Eco-Friendly Solution values were scored using several performance metrics that represent a variety of aspects related to the environment or ecosystems.
 Each of the aspects were scored on a 10-point negative-to-positive scale (-5 to +5).
 Environmental Enhancement primarily assesses aquatic impact, while Eco-Friendly Solutions assesses broader land/energy impacts of proposed CSO control alternatives.
 To score these subjective aspects, a diverse, objective group of professional engineers, certified ecologists, and aquatic biologists from different consultant entities were assembled.
 This group established methodologies of scoring, and then participated in scoring a majority of the alternatives.

-3.1.2.3 Public Participation
+3.1.1.3.
+PUBLIC PARTICIPATION

 In order to educate and engage the community in CSO control alternatives development, a series of public meetings were held throughout the Fall of 2007.
-The meetings were publicly advertised in the local newspaper, and an announcement was posted on the Project WIN (Waterway Improvements Now) website, www.msdlouky.org/projectwin.